Mormon fundamentalism: Fundamentalist Church of Jesus Christ of Latter-Day Saints

 The Fundamentalist Church of Jesus Christ of Latter-Day Saints (FLDS Church) is estimated to consist of 6000 members.
 A succession crisis has been brewing in the church since 2002, when Warren Jeffs (convicted of accessory to rape and sentenced to life in prison in 2011), became president of the church.
 There has been extensive litigation regarding the church, as property rights of disaffected members are weighed against the decisions of church leaders who hold trust to the land their homes are built on.
 A large concentration of members lives in the twin cities of Colorado City, Arizona, and Hildale, Utah, as well as in Bountiful, British Columbia.
-The church has built a temple near Eldorado, Texas.
+The church built a temple near Eldorado, Texas.
 The members of the FLDS Church tend to be very conservative in dress and lifestyle.

 Beginning April 4, 2008, over a four-day period, troopers and child welfare officials searched the church's YFZ Ranch and removed 416 children into the temporary custody of the State of Texas.
 Originally officials from the Texas Department of Family and Protective Services took 18 girls into temporary custody of the state, after responding to a phone call from the YFZ ranch alleging physical and sexual abuse of a 16-year-old girl, who also claimed to have been married at age 15 to a 49-year-old man.
 On the following day, Judge Barbara Walther of the 51st District Court issued an order authorizing officials to remove all children, including boys, 17 years old and under out of the compound.
 The children were being held by the Child Protective Services 45 miles away, north of the ranch.
 133 women also voluntarily left the ranch with the children.
 On May 29, 2008 the Texas Supreme Court ruled that CPS must return all of the children.
 The court stated, "On the record before us, removal of the children was not warranted."
 The call that provoked the raid was a hoax.
 Despite this, investigations resulting from this raid resulted in charges against twelve men associated with the FLDS Church, six of which have resulted in convictions ranging from 5 to 75 years in prison.

 The considerable hardship faced by wives and children pursuant to state evictions has been reported, with testimonies of those affected.
 The story of Warren Jeffs and the FLDS Church has been popularized in the Netflix documentary, "Keep Sweet, Pray and Obey".
 The treatment of the wives of Warren Jeffs has been discussed by testimony from escapees, who established a women's refuge in Church property.